5GSEC/MobiFlow-Auditor/README.md

 MobiFlow Auditor is an O-RAN compliant xApp aiming to support ***fine-grained and security-aware statistics monitoring over the RAN data plane***, which is not solved by the default O-RAN standard and service models.
 We abstract such telemetry streams as **MobiFlow**, a novel security audit trail for holding mobile devices accountable during the link and session setup protocols as they interact with the base station, and interval statistics generated for tracking large-scale patterns of abuse against the base station.

 MobiFlow Auditor can drive various analyses.
 For example, it can drive expert system analysis with [MobiExpert](https://github.com/5GSEC/MobieXpert).
 MobiExpert xApp allows network operators to program stateful production-based IDS rules for detecting a wide range of cellular L3 attacks.
 It features the Production-Based Expert System Toolset ([P-BEST](https://ieeexplore.ieee.org/document/766911)) language.
-MobiFlow Auditor can also drive AI / ML-based analytics.
+MobiFlow Auditor can also drive AI / ML-based analytics, such as [MobiWatch](https://github.com/5GSEC/MobiWatch) that uses unsupervised deep learning to detect layer-3 anomalies from 5G network traffic.

 To learn more about the format and structure of MobiFlow, please refer to our papers:

 - [A Fine-Grained Telemetry Stream for Security Services in 5G Open Radio Access Networks](https://dl.acm.org/doi/abs/10.1145/3565474.3569070) (EmergingWireless'22)
 - [5G-Spector: An O-RAN Compliant Layer-3 Cellular Attack Detection Service](https://web.cse.ohio-state.edu/~wen.423/papers/5G-Spector-NDSS24.pdf) (NDSS'24)

+MobiFlow Auditor's current implementation is dedicated for the [OSC RIC](https://wiki.o-ran-sc.org/display/ORAN).
+It is developed based on the [OSC RIC's python SDK](https://github.com/o-ran-sc/ric-plt-xapp-frame-py).
+Our running example below shows how to setup a 5G network based on the [OpenAirInterface5G](https://gitlab.eurecom.fr/oai/openairinterface5g/) project.

+We also have an old version implemented for the [ONOS RIC](https://docs.onosproject.org/v0.6.0/onos-cli/docs/cli/onos_ric/) on [SD-RAN](https://docs.sd-ran.org/master/index.html).
+It was used as part of the [5G-Spector](https://github.com/5GSEC/5G-Spector) but not recommended any more since the ONOS RIC xApp python SDK is no longer being maintained.